What is Classical Education?

 Finally, in the Rhetoric stage (7-8+), students’ natural desire for self-expression is directed in an even deeper way toward those things which are noble, right, pure, and lovely.
 Ample opportunities for essay writing and oratory help students learn not just to express themselves, but to express themselves well.
 Interaction with the finest and most beautiful of thought leads them not only to discern but also to desire truth.
 Rhetoric students continue Latin and Greek; read many of the great books often reserved for college-level students; discuss theology, politics, and ethics; write and defend theses; develop higher level mathematical reasoning; and design and report the findings of some of their own scientific experiments.

-At Trinitas Classical School, we employ the first two stages of the Trivium to prepare students to discover, discern, and desire truth.
+At Trinitas Classical School, we employ the riches of the Trivium to prepare students to discover, discern, and desire truth.